woman blowing confetti out of hands

 Breathing is powerfully impactful for the pelvic floor.
 It is also a profound tool for help with Diastasis Recti .

+You can practice connecting when lying down, in standing, or seated, the you eventually want to move on to broader movement patterns and exercises.
 One key tip – think of your Kegel as “picking up a tissue.”
 It should be light and gentle not squeezing and gripping as if you were crumpling a tissue with your hand.

 One key tip- match the tension to the task.
 You don’t need to create the same amount of tension for a load that is 50% of your 1RM as you do for the 1RM itself.
 For example, bracing to pick up a pencil may not be necessary, but bracing before deadlifting 150 pounds will be.